Risto-Stevcev/bastet/README.md

 ## Side effects / IO

-See the [bs-effects][7] package for sync and async implementations of the "IO monad".
+See the [bs-effects][7] package for sync and async implementations of the "IO monad", and the [bs-free][8] package for free monads and other free structures.

 ## License